- Ph.D. English, New York University, 2012

 - Introduction to American Ethnic Studies (AES 150)

 - Latin@ Countercultures (ENGL 381)

-- States of Anxiety: Race, Sex and National Panic in U.S. Writing (Advanced Theory ENGL 458)
+- States of Anxiety: Race, Sex and National Panic in the Twentieth Century (Advanced Theory ENGL 458)

 - Humanities Senior Seminar: The Brief Wondrous Life of Oscar Wao (HUM 497w)

-My courses in the department of English cover U.S. Latin@ cultural history from the colonial encounter to the present, contemporary Latin@ media, Marxist and feminist literary theory, performance studies, and queer cultural studies.
-I also teach core courses in the American Ethnic Studies program, including an introduction in which we interrogate U.S. racial formation through a set of distinct methodological approaches, and an advanced course in which we apply critical race theories to cultural production such as literature, art, film, and television.
+Roy Pérez's courses in the department of English cover U.S. Latina/o culture from the colonial encounter to the present, contemporary Latina/o media, Marxist literary theory, performance studies, critical race analysis, and queer studies.
+He also teaches core courses in the American Ethnic Studies program, including an introduction in which students interrogate the histories of racial formation in the Americas and apply critical race theories to cultural production such as literature, art, film, and television.

 “Judith Ortiz Cofer.”
 Library of Hispanic American Biographies.
 New York: Scholastic, 2007.

 “June Jordan.”
 Encyclopedia of African American Women Writers.
 Westport, CT: Greenwood Press, 2007.
 326-330.

 “Gloria Anzaldúa.”
 Contemporary American Ethnic Poets.
 Westport, CT: Greenwood Press, 2004.
 29-32.